-5 Best Cities in The UK for Women to Start a Business
+5 Best Cities in the UK for Women to Start a Business

-New data from payments provider Dojo, part of the Paymentsense brand, has looked at the best cities for women to start a business.
+Data from payments provider Dojo, part of the Paymentsense brand, has looked at the best cities for women to start a business.

 By analyzing data from the past year, the index has revealed the cities where women should open business and compared this with the top cities to start a business overall.